lirm/aeron-go/archive/README.md

  * Fix unused argumentin StopRecording()
  * Cosmetic improvements for golint and staticcheck
  * Improve the logging by downgrading in severity and message some warning only messages
+ * Make the Listeners used for async events be per archive client instead of global